TremeschinArchive/ModularMusicVisualizer/README.md

 Also my audio processing processes stuff with `BATCH_SIZE = 2048 * 4` at about 230 FPS on my CPU, so we're technically limited by this when rendering plus your GPUs raw compute power, memory bus transfer speeds.

-It definitely saturates my CPU with the video encoder, 100% constant usage.
+It definitely saturates my CPU with the video encoder (if I'm not SSAAing and have lots of movement on the screen), 100% constant usage.

 # Goals, next idea